25 professional development goals for teachers

 Setting SMART goals for teachers professional development

-With all of these professional development goals for teachers examples, when creating your own, it is essential to keep the criteria of a SMART goal in mind.
+With these professional development goals for teachers examples, it is essential to keep the criteria of a SMART goal in mind when creating your own.

 A SMART goal is a specific, measurable, achievable, relevant, and time-bound goal.